sincereuk/docs/content/quickstarts/workflows/ecs.md

 #### Preparing ECS for deployment

-As a lest step before we can deploy our application to ECS, we need to create a cluster, a service and a task defintion file which describes how ECS should run our containerized app.
+As a last step before we can deploy our application to ECS, we need to create a cluster, a service and a task defintion file which describes how ECS should run our containerized app.
 In this case, we called our cluster and task definition file "**workflows-demo** and the service "**workflows-demo-service**" (as you